 Bananas contain a healthy dose of potassium, and some say bananas can help you avoid muscle cramps.
 Up your banana intake with a banana-walnut smoothie or some delicious paleo-friendly banana bread.
 Oranges are another good source, as are mangoes, kiwis, apricots, dates, and avocado.

 Vegetables that are high in beta-carotene also tend to contain a lot of potassium, like carrots, sweet potatoes, and red peppers.
-What a perfect excuse to try this recipe for sweet potato and red pepper soup

 The bottom line is that potassium is essential for good health, and it’s pretty easy to get enough of it with a healthy diet.
 Sudden onset of low potassium symptoms should concern you, especially if you are on certain diuretics or have lost fluids through vomiting or diarrhea.
 If you experience ongoing symptoms of low potassium, see your doctor for a blood test and treatment recommendations.